Clinical trial recruitment: 5 best practices

 Facebook, for example, offers specific interest targeting that can help you find patients within a particular therapeutic area.
 Some inclusion/exclusion criteria, such as being on a particular medication, may be more challenging to target.
 When developing your outreach materials, have a plan for communicating more specific criteria to patients so you don’t waste advertising dollars on ineligible submissions.
 “Such a plan could include alternate landing pages, ad variations that highlight the criteria, or something more creative,” says Tindell.

-Stay on up-to-date on emerging outreach platforms and tools.
+Stay up-to-date on emerging outreach platforms and tools.

 Looking for more ideas?
 Learn about how Antidote has helped CROs and pharmaceutical companies accelerate their research.